By Michael Lanza

-I just returned from a wonderful, nine-day trek on the Tour du Mont Blanc with my family and eight other friends and relatives—including my 80-year-old mom, whom I like to call “The World’s Toughest Grandmother” (although she’s about to become “The World’s Toughest Great-Grandmother”)—and we were blown away by the scenery and the experience.
-Scroll through my photos from the trip in this blog post for a window into the awesome character of this trail.
+In July 2017, I took a wonderful, nine-day trek on the Tour du Mont Blanc with my family and eight other friends and relatives—including my 80-year-old mom—and we were blown away by the scenery and the cultural and gastronomical experience.
+Scroll through my photos below for a window into the awesome character of this trail.

-Here’s another reason for the enormous popularity of the TMB: the abundance of scenic mountain towns and villages, as well as the availability of public transportation at numerous points along the route, allowing hikers to customize their trek, choosing which sections to hike depending on difficulty, weather, and how they feel.
-One of my primary motivations for doing the TMB with my family was that my mom had long wanted to hike in the Alps, and I found it eminently feasible to craft a TMB itinerary that would allow most of our group to hike the entire trail, while others could do sections, and we’d all still spend most of our evenings together.
+Here’s another reason for the enormous popularity of the TMB: the abundance of scenic mountain towns and villages, as well as the availability of public transportation and private transports at numerous points along the route, allowing hikers to customize their trek, choosing which sections to hike depending on difficulty, weather, and how they feel.

-We did spend three of our eight nights on the TMB in mountain huts situated high in rural valleys or on mountain slopes with views of towering peaks and heavily crevassed glaciers.
+We spent three of our eight nights on the TMB in mountain huts with views of towering peaks and heavily crevassed glaciers.
 But we spent the majority of our nights in comfortable hotel rooms in towns along the trek, enjoying delicious dinners with wine or beer every evening.
-While a backpacker could get spoiled doing this too much, we endured it bravely.

-But even those in our party who only hiked sections enjoyed some of the TMB’s best mountain scenery, which the photo gallery below demonstrates.
+But even those in our party who only hiked selected sections still enjoyed some of the TMB’s best mountain scenery, which the photo gallery below demonstrates.
 Scroll below the photo gallery to find the link to my full feature story about the Tour du Mont Blanc.